Neslihan Atagül

-Neslihan Atagül Doğulu (born 20 August 1992) is a Turkish actress.
-She is best known for her role in Kara Sevda (2015–2017), a series sold to more than 110 countries and the only Turkish TV series winner of the International Emmy Award (2017).
-She had leading roles in the series Fatih Harbiye (2013–2014) and in the films Araf and Senden Bana Kalan.
+Neslihan Atagül (born 20 August 1992) is a Turkish actress.
+She is best known for her role in Kara Sevda (2015–2017), a series sold to more than 110 countries and the first Turkish TV series winner of the International Emmy Award (2017).
+She had leading roles in the series Fatih Harbiye (2013–2014) and Sefirin Kizi (2019-2021) and in the films Araf and Senden Bana Kalan.
 Throughout her acting career, she has received numerous awards and accolades, including the Academy Award for "Best Actress" at the Tokyo International Film Festival.

 Biography

 Neslihan Atagül was born on 20 August 1992 in Istanbul.
 Her father was a driver and her mother a housewife.
-Her father is of Circassian and her mother of Belarusian descent.
+Her mother is of Belarusian descent.

 She studied theater at the Yeditepe University.

 Career

 Early years

-Atagül set out to become an actress when she was only 8 years old.
-In 2005, at age 13, she found the number for the Erberk Agency, owned by Neşe Erberk; she got Erberk's agency address and went with her mother to register.
-A month later, she acted in her first commercial.

 In 2006, she made her acting debut in the film İlk Aşk, for which she won the first prize of her career as "Promising Young Actress".
-Shortly after, she got a role in the series Yaprak Dökümü and, in the following years, she appeared in other series such as Canım Babam or Hayat Devam Ediyor.
+Between 2006 and 2010, she got a role in the series Yaprak Dökümü based on the novel of the same name.
+In the following years, she appeared in other series such as Canım Babam, Kalbim Seni Seçti, Hayat Devam Ediyor.

 In 2012, she was noted for her starring role in the film Araf, for which she won the Academy Award for "Best Actress" at the prestigious Tokyo International Film Festival.